STT-Seah/Fintech-Learners/README.md

 ## Welcome to Fintech Learners Pages For Non Tech

-Welcome to Fintech Learners Pages For Non Tech

 This is my first time creating this website via Github.

 I am a non tech learner.